On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Generalizations of Gold's criterion

-We will try to explain why the unit groups, even for the non-Galois totally imaginary $\Z_p$-extensions, play a fundamental role for Iwasawa's invariants, contrary to the unique case $K = k^\cyc$.
+We will try to explain why unit groups, even for the non-Galois $\Z_p$-extensions, play a fundamental role for Iwasawa's invariants, contrary to the unique case $K = k^\cyc$.
 Indeed, one may ask why Theorem \ref{sands} is not general.

-\begin{remark} Recall that minus parts of $p$-class groups and logarithmic class groups do not capitulate in $k^\cyc/k$ for $k$ imaginary, and that the modules $\CT_k$, of $p$-ramification theory, never capitulate in $L/k$, whatever the $p$-extension $L/k$ (under Leopoldt's conjecture).